seebi/dircolors-solarized/README.md

 or `~/.zshrc` (for zsh).

 For Ubuntu 14.04 it is sufficient to copy or link database file to `~/.dircolors`.
-Statement in `~/.bashrc` will take about triggering eval command.
+Statement in `~/.bashrc` will take care about triggering eval command.

 ### Additional Instructions for 256-color Solarized Themes, e.g. "256dark"